wgwhitecoding/CanDo/README.md

 3. Above the repository file section and to the top, right of the page is the '**Fork**' button, click on this to make a fork of this repository.
 4. You should now have access to a forked copy of this repository in your Github account.
 5. Follow the above Django Project Steps if you wish to work on the project.

+# Media

+- Credits to Nina Mizrany a Graphic designer who created the sign in and sign up background image and logo.